supergoodsystems/docs/integrate-with-clients/node.js/configuration.md

 _Default: \[]_

 An array of domains to ignore when caching traffic.
-Will match on partial domains and takes precedence over domains specified in ignoredDomains.
+Will match on partial domains and takes precedence over domains specified in `ignoredDomains`.

 **Example**: